 Sarah Casdorph solves for this, putting top skills on the front page and pulling out "notable impacts" for each position.
 Not only is her two-pager easily navigable, but there's a clear trail of achievement.

 Make it your own:If you have 6+ years of experience or are applying to a leadership role, go in-depth about your related experience (even if it means using two pages).

 As a marketer, you have a talent for communication and a solid understanding of what makes people buy.
 The good news is that by applying this knowledge to your own resume, you can easily stand out from the crowd.

-Editor's Note: This post was originally published in February 2014 and has been updated for accuracy and comprehensiveness.
+Editor's note: This post was originally published in July 2018 and has been updated for comprehensiveness.